Does yours rock?

 Where do we go wrong?

 - Supervisors set the tone, always.
 Show me two apathetic information officers, and I’ll show you one absent supervisor.
+Show me three cynical supervisors and I’ll show you one absent manager.
+It’s always about leadership.

 - Somebody has to clean the place—as part of their job description.
 Yet when we build new information centres, we often neglect to budget properly for maintenance, and then expect busy information staff to do it.